Policy declaration

 Bucher Industries communicates, in accordance with art.
 21 of the UN Guiding Principles (UNGP), how we address the issue of human rights.
 According to our risk analysis, the activities or environment of Bucher Industries do not present risks of severe human rights impacts as defined in art.
 21 of the UNGP.

-Implementation of the human rights roadmap will be monitored and tracked, e.g. on the basis of feedback from relevant internal and external stakeholders, which is used to inform and support continuous improvement and to ensure the effectiveness of Bucher Industries’ HRDD Framework.
+Implementation of the human rights roadmap will be monitored and tracked, e.g. on the basis of feedback from relevant internal and external stakeholders, and is used to inform and support continuous improvement and to ensure the effectiveness of Bucher Industries’ HRDD Framework.
 We report on the results, progress and further measures relating to the HRDD Framework on an annual basis as part of our annual report and on our website.
+The divisions began implementing the policy on due diligence obligations in dealings with suppliers in the reporting period.
+In addition, relevant employees received training on human rights and the HRDD Framework implemented by Bucher.

 Bucher Industries places great emphasis on pursuing a culture of shared responsibility.
 Anyone with a concern relating to a possible violation of human rights may freely express this on a confidential basis, without any fear of reprisal.
-We maintain an online whistleblower system, which enables employees and potentially affected internal and external stakeholder groups to express their concerns about potential problems relating to compliance and human rights, including possible violations of the Bucher Human Rights Statement and the Bucher Code of Conduct.
+We maintain an online whistleblower system that enables employees, business partners and third parties to express their concerns about potential problems relating to compliance and human rights, including possible violations of the Bucher Human Rights Statement and the Bucher Code of Conduct.
 Should any negative impact on human rights be determined in relation to Bucher Industries’ business activities or involvement in said business activities, we are committed to taking measures in a timely and transparent manner in order to fairly resolve these issues.
 Should Bucher Industries identify any impact that is directly associated with its business relationships, we will use our influence to encourage our business partners (and our suppliers in particular) to respect human rights, whether through collaboration and support, plans for corrective measures, suspension or termination of the business relationship in exceptional cases.
 In the reporting period, no concerns relating to human rights topics were reported or expressed.